miigo-dev/lakbay-sales-inventory/README.md

     };
     ```

-2. Create a `.env` file in the `server` directory and add your environment variables:
+2. Create or update the `.env` file in the `server` directory and add your environment variables:
     ```env
     PORT=5000
     SECRET=your_jwt_secret